DraciVik/100DaysOfCode/README.md

 ## Day - 13 - 10.08.2018
 Found out a friend of mine from when I was in the USA has passed away from Lupus.
 I worked on my Product Landing Page for a bit before deciding to call it quits.
 Decided to scrap all the CSS I did and do it again from the basics.

+## Day - 14 - 11.08.2018
+Today I enjoyed myself.
+Went to an Aqua Park with my fiancé and then I wamted to focus on my programming but my 6 year old laptop was very slow so I decided to treat myself to a new laptop.
+It had Linux as an OS and I spent my time installing Windows 10 and configuring it for programming.